Should You Break Your Lease to Buy a Home?

 A lease doesn’t force you to live in the property for a specific time.
 For example, if you sign a 12 month lease you’re not forced to stay there for 12 months, you can move out early but if you do, it can cost you.
 Depending upon the lease, you can be responsible for not only rent for the remaining lease term but also your deposit as well.

 Say that your monthly rent is $1,500 and your deposit is equal to your first and last month’s rent on a 12 month lease and you break your lease with four months to go.
 The damage:

 Research your lease terms

 First, review your lease agreement.
 If you didn’t read the entire lease before, do it now.
 You’re looking for an opt-out clause.
 An opt-out clause allows you to cancel your lease with a predetermined fee.
 This fee can be as little as one month’s rent but whatever it is, see if your lease has one.
 This is your easiest out.

 Can you sublet your rental?
-Does your lease strictly prohibit a sub-lease?
-If not, then you have the opportunity to find a short term renter to fulfill the remaining months on your lease.
+Does your lease strictly prohibit a sublease?
+If not, then you have the opportunity to find a short-term renter to fulfill the remaining months of your lease.
 To entice a would-be renter offer to subsidize the monthly rent by $500 per month.
 This costs you $2,000 instead of the $9,000 necessary for an all-out break.

 If none of these options work, call the landlord and attempt to work something out.
 A landlord hates to lose good tenants but if you do have a good relationship you might be surprised how flexible the landlord will be, especially to those who are buying their first home.